 - b) Applications to interrupt study must be made in advance (except in cases of illness where this is not possible) and must be approved by SPDS, via the Graduate School. - c) Interruptions to the course of study may be permitted for a number of reasons: illness, maternity/paternity/adoption leave, personal and family reasons.
 It should be noted that these reasons are not exhaustive, and SPDS may grant interruptions for other reasons it considers acceptable. - d) Students will not normally be permitted to interrupt their studies for more than 12 continuous months.
-However, it is recognised that a longer interruption may be necessary in certain circumstances where there is a compelling reason but this will require approval from the Principal and is only considered in very exceptional circumstances. - e) Requests to interrupt study should be made on the change in registration status form which can be found on the Graduate School site on RVC Learn.
+However, it is recognised that a longer interruption may be necessary in certain circumstances where there is a compelling reason. - e) Requests to interrupt study should be made on the change in registration status form which can be found on the Graduate School site on RVC Learn.
 Medical and/or other supporting evidence must always be provided, together with a supporting statement from the student's supervisors. - f) The College permits postgraduate research students to interrupt their degree for a maximum period of 12 months in total throughout the duration of their degree for the purpose of maternity/paternity leave or adoption leave where the student is the primary carer.